modernben/forge-docs/1.0/sites/user-isolation.md

 ## Overview

-By default, Forge uses the `forge` user that is created as part of the provisioning process for all deployments, daemons, scheduled jobs, PHP-FPM, and other processes.
+By default, Forge uses the default `forge` user that is created as part of the server's initial provisioning process for all deployments, daemons, scheduled jobs, PHP-FPM, and other processes.

-With User Isolation, Forge will create a separate user for the site.
-This is particularly useful when combined with a project like a WordPress website in order to prevent plugins from maliciously accessing content in your `forge` (or other isolated user) directories.
+Via Forge's "User Isolation" feature, Forge will create a separate user for a given site.
+This is particularly useful when combined with a project like a WordPress in order to prevent plugins from maliciously accessing content in your `forge` user (or other isolated user) owned directories.

-:::tip Forge Permissions
+:::tip Forge User Permissions

 The `forge` user is considered a "super user" and is therefore able to read all files within isolated user directories.
 :::